A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk Theory: Introduction

 \section{Introduction}

-Given a price process $U_\mathbb{T}$ with $\mathbb{T}:=[0,T]$, where $T>0$ is a fixed time horizon, a basic method in Mathematical Finance is to replace the initial probability measure $P$ by an equivalent one $Q$, which converts $U_\mathbb{T}$ into a martingale with respect to $Q$.
-The new probability measure, often called {\em risk neutral} or {\em equivalent martingale measure}, is then used for pricing and hedging contingent claims (e.g. options, futures, etc.).
-In contrast to the situation of the classical Black-Scholes option pricing formula, where the equivalent martingale measure is unique, in Actuarial Mathematics that is certainly not the case.
-In fact, if $U_\mathbb{T}$ represents the liabilities of an insurance company, then Delbaen \& Haezendonck \cite{dh} noticed that there exist infinitely many equivalent martingale measures (EMM for short) for $U_\mathbb{T}$, so that pricing is directly linked with an attitude towards risk (see \cite{dh}, pp. 269--270, for more details).
-The latter led Delbaen \& Haezendonck to the problem of characterizing all those EMMs $Q$ which preserve the structure of a compound Poisson process.

-The work of Delbaen \& Haezendonck played a key role in understanding the interplay between financial and actuarial pricing of insurance (see \cite{em} for an overview), and has influenced the studies of many researchers.
-The method provided in \cite{dh} has been successfully applied to many areas of insurance mathematics (see \cite{mt3}, p.
-44, for more details).

-Nevertheless, such a characterization of EMMs for $U_\mathbb{T}$ does not always provide a viable pricing system in Actuarial practice, since it is not appropriate to describe inhomogeneous risk portfolios.
-For this reason the work of Delbaen \& Haezendonck \cite{dh} was generalized by Embrechts \& Meister \cite{emme} and Lyberopoulos \& Macheras \cite{lm3} to mixed Poisson risk models.
+Given a price process $U_\mathbb{T}:=\{U_t\}_{t\in\mathbb{T}}$, where $ \mathbb{T}:=[0,T]$, $T>0$, on a probability space $(\vO,\vS,P)$, a basic method in Mathematical Finance is to replace the initial probability measure $P$ by an equivalent one $Q$, which converts $U_\mathbb{T}$ into a martingale with respect to $Q$.
+The new probability measure, often called {\em risk-neutral} or {\em equivalent martingale measure} (written EMM for short), is then used for pricing and hedging contingent claims (e.g., options, futures, etc.).
+Note that such a method for pricing contingent claims is originated from the field of Actuarial Science (see Delbaen \& Schachermayer \cite{ds}, pages 149-150 for more details).
+However, in contrast to the situation of the classical Black-Scholes option pricing formula, where the EMM is unique, in Actuarial Mathematics that is certainly not the case, as the insurance market is not, in general, complete (see e.g., Sondermann \cite{so}, Section 4).
+Thus, if $U_\mathbb{T}$ represents the liabilities of an insurance company, then there exist infinitely many equivalent martingale measures for $U_\mathbb{T}$, so that pricing is directly linked with an attitude towards risk, see \cite{dh}, pages 269-270, for more details.
+The latter led Delbaen \& Haezendonck \cite{dh} to the problem of characterizing all those EMMs $Q$ which preserve the structure of a given compound Poisson process under $P$, see \cite{dh}, Proposition 2.2.
+The work of Delbaen \& Haezendonck played a key role in understanding the interplay between financial and actuarial pricing of insurance (see Embrechts \cite{em} for an overview), and has influenced the studies of many researchers (see \cite{mt3}, page 44, and the references therein for more details).
+Nevertheless, such a characterization of EMMs for $U_\mathbb{T}$ does not always provide a viable pricing system in actuarial practice, since it is not appropriate for describing inhomogeneous risk portfolios.
+For this reason the work of Delbaen \& Haezendonck \cite{dh} was generalized by Embrechts \& Meister \cite{emme} and Lyberopoulos \& Macheras \cite{lm3, lm3aap} to mixed Poisson risk models.
+However, since the (mixed) Poisson risk model presents some serious deficiencies as far as practical models are considered (see \cite{mt3}, page 44, and \cite{mt2}, page 226, and the references therein), it seems reasonable to investigate the existence of EMMs for the price process $U_\mathbb{T}$ in the more general mixed renewal risk model.